cypress-io/cypress-example-kitchensink/README.md

 # Kitchen Sink [![renovate-app badge][renovate-badge]][renovate-app] [![semantic-release][semantic-image] ][semantic-url]

 This is an example app used to showcase [Cypress.io](https://www.cypress.io/) End-to-End (E2E) testing.
 The application demonstrates the use of most [Cypress API commands](https://on.cypress.io/api).
 Additionally this example app is configured to run E2E tests in various CI platforms.
+Several workflows demonstrate the CI use of [Cypress Docker images](https://github.com/cypress-io/cypress-docker-images) which provide convenient, pre-configured compatible environments for Cypress.
 The [tests](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/e2e) are also heavily commented.

 To see the kitchen sink application, and to view the [Cypress API commands](https://on.cypress.io/api) demonstrated by the app, visit [example.cypress.io](https://example.cypress.io/).